-As sinus specialists, the team at Detroit Sinus Center offers effective, long-lasting relief for sinus problems in Southfield, Allen Park, and the greater Detroit metropolitan area.
+As sinus specialists, the team at Detroit Sinus Center offers effective, long-lasting relief for those with sinus problems here in Southfield, Allen Park, and the greater Detroit metropolitan area.
 Many of the patients we see visit us for treatment for their Southfield sinus problems.

-Here is a brief overview of how to properly & safely use Neti pots and other nasal rinse devices like bulb syringes, squeeze bottles and battery-powered pulsed water devices.
+Here is a brief overview of how to properly and safely use Neti pots and other nasal rinse devices like bulb syringes, squeeze bottles and battery-powered pulsed water devices.

 Whether you plan on using a Neti pot or a battery operated pulsed water device to clear your sinuses, it’s important not to use anything other than distilled, sterile water or water you’ve previously boiled.
 This is because tap water is unsafe for use as a nasal rinse due to it not been adequately filtered or treated.

 It’s important to follow the instructions provided with the irrigation device you’ll be using.
 This way, you’re more apt to get the full benefits of the nasal rinse.
 It is also a good idea to ask your family doctor or ear, nose, and throat (ENT) specialist to walk you through the process of rinsing out your sinuses at home so you learn how to do the procedure correctly.

 Since most nasal irrigation devices work in the same basic way, here are the steps involved with rinsing out your sinuses at home.